ylxdzsw/leetcode/readme.md

 ### 1622

 This problem requires some knowledge in modulo calculation.
 The most important is part that we can represent a^-1 by a (large) integer a^(m-2) under mod m.

+### 1723

+- record the best result so far and terminate branch when any of the worker already reach that value;
+- place the large jobs first (by sorting the job list) to better trigger the first heuristic
+- remove redundant branches by utilizing the homogeneity of the workers.
+This is especially useful when k ≈ jobs.length, as most likely there are multiple empty workers that are no different from each other.